MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/ifeedprovider_onfeedenabled_661150459.md

 ### -param args

-A <xref:Microsoft.Windows.Widgets.Feeds.Providers.FeedEnabledArgs> object that provides the feed ID and feed provider ID of the feed that has been enabled.
+A [FeedEnabledArgs](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.feeds.providers/feedenabledargs) object that provides the feed ID and feed provider ID of the feed that has been enabled.

 ## -remarks